carlosonunez/blog.carlosnunez.me/content/post/winning-at-ansible-how-to-manipulate-items-in-a-list.md

 [Ansible](http://www.ansible.com "") is a great configuration management platform with a very, very extensible language for expressing yoru infrastructure as code.
 It works really well for common workflows (deploying files, adding `authorized_keys`, creating new EC2 instances, etc), but its limitations become readily apparent as you begin embarking in more custom and complex plays.

 Here's a quick example.
-Let's say you have a playbook that uses a variable (or `var` in Ansible-speak) that contains a list of tables, like this:
+Let's say you have a playbook that uses a variable (or `var` in Ansible-speak) that contains a list of tables, like this:<!--more-->

 ```
 important_files: